-The output shows a list of the licenses installed on the Services Router and how they are used.
+Meaning The output shows a list of the licenses installed on the Services Router and how they are used.
 Verify the following information:

-- Each licensed feature is present.
+- Each license is present.
 Features are listed in ascending alphabetical order by license name.
 The number of licenses is shown in the third column.
 Verify that the appropriate number of licenses are installed. - The number of used licenses matches the number of configured features.
 If a licensed feature is configured, the feature is considered used.
-The sample output shows that the DLSw and BGP route reflection features are configured. - A license is installed on the Services Router for each configured feature.
+The sample output shows that the BGP route reflection feature is configured. - A license is installed on the Services Router for each configured feature.
 For every feature configured that does not have a license, one license is needed.